chrultrabook/docs/src/docs/faq.md

   * Then exit developer mode by running `sudo crossystem disable_dev_request=1; reboot`

 #### Can I modify the fan speed?
 * Yes, using ectool.
-On windows this is installed along with the [`crosec` driver](https://github.com/coolstar/driverinstallers/raw/master/crosec/crosec.2.0.2-installer.exe) (will be located at `C:\Program Files\crosec\ectool.exe`), on linux you can grab it from [here](https://tree123.org/files/utils/ectool).
 To set the fan to auto, run: `ectool autofanctrl`.
 To specify a percentage, run `ectool fanduty [0-100]`.

 #### Can I overclock the fan?
 * No.